Revised Bloom's Taxonomy (RBT)

 If you are in the educational field, this is something you most likely have been exposed to and are familiar with; if not, this article provides a bit of insight into the concepts.
 Let’s look further into the differences between these concepts and their relation to course rigor and academic standards alignment.

-Access: Bloom's Taxonomy and Webb's Depth of Knowledge
+Access: Bloom's Taxonomy Revised

 Examines key differences among content coverage, opportunity to learn, and curriculum alignment, suggesting that the revised Taxonomy provides a framework for analyzing curriculum alignment and illustrating how the Taxonomy Table can be used to estimate curriculum alignment.
 The paper notes that the revised Taxonomy enables educators to probe beneath the surface to determine how objectives, activities, and assessments are similar in terms of demands they place on student learning.
 (SM)